nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 | `max_history` | `int`, `str` or `None` | When not `None`, include up to `max_history` records.
 When `max_history` is an int, then the last `max_history` records will be included.
 When `max_history` is a `str` it is assumed to represent a duration parsable by [`pandas.Timedelta`](https://pandas.pydata.org/docs/reference/api/pandas.Timedelta.html) and only those records within the window of [latest timestamp - `max_history`, latest timestamp] will be included. |
 | `cache_dir` | `str` | Optional path to cache directory, cached items will be stored in a subdirectory under `cache_dir` named `rolling-user-data` this directory, along with `cache_dir` will be created if it does not already exist. |

-> **Note:**  this stage computes a row hash for the first and last rows of the incoming `DataFrame` as such all data contained must be hashable, any non-hashable values such as `lists` should be dropped or conveted into hashable types in the `DFPFileToDataFrameStage`.
+> **Note:**  this stage computes a row hash for the first and last rows of the incoming `DataFrame` as such all data contained must be hashable, any non-hashable values such as `lists` should be dropped or converted into hashable types in the `DFPFileToDataFrameStage`.

 #### Preprocessing Stage (`DFPPreprocessingStage`)
 The `DFPPreprocessingStage` [examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_preprocessing_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_preprocessing_stage.py) stage, the actual logic of preprocessing is defined in the `input_schema` argument.
-Since this stage occurrs in the pipeline after the `DFPFileBatcherStage` and `DFPSplitUsersStage` stages all records in the incoming `DataFrame` correspond to only a single user within a specific time period allowing for columns to be computer on a per-user per-time period basis such as the `logcount` and `locincrement` features mentioned above.
-Making the type of processing performed in this stage different than those performed in the `DFPFileToDataFrameStage`.
+Since this stage occurs in the pipeline after the `DFPFileBatcherStage` and `DFPSplitUsersStage` stages all records in the incoming `DataFrame` correspond to only a single user within a specific time period allowing for columns to be computer on a per-user per-time period basis such as the `logcount` and `locincrement` features mentioned above.
+Making the type of processing performed in this stage different from those performed in the `DFPFileToDataFrameStage`.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |